 - Use a large slow cooker, ideally a 7 or 8-quart.
 If using a smaller one, you can just adjust the ingredient quantities accordingly.

-- Do not start with a frozen chicken.
-It must be thawed.
+- Do not start with a frozen whole chicken.
+It must be fully thawed first for even and safe cooking.
+Thaw in the fridge for 1-2 days, or as needed.

 Prep Ahead and Freezing

-Prep ahead: Peel and chop all the veggies.
-Store them in an airtight container in the refrigerator for up to 3 days until ready to cook.
-Make sure to thaw the whole chicken as well, if frozen.
+Prep ahead: Peel and chop all the veggies, and store them in the fridge until ready to cook.
+Make sure to thaw the whole chicken as well, if previously frozen.
 When ready to cook, it’s all about throwing everything into the slow cooker.

 Reheating: If frozen, let thaw overnight in the refrigerator.
-Reheat in the microwave oven or over the stovetop in a pot.
+Reheat in the microwave oven or over the stovetop in a pot, adding extra broth as needed.
 You can also reheat from frozen in a medium pot.

 I’d love to hear from you!
 If you loved my recipe, please consider leaving a 5-star rating and a comment down below.
 Sign up for my newsletter and follow along on Instagram, Facebook, or Pinterest